dtlines/storyboard_html/README.md

-#/readme.md
-#storyboard_html
+# storyboard_html
-#details: this is just another way to present your boards.
+details: this is just another way to present your boards.